ejsalin/vlm-probing/README.md

 ./get_bert_representation.sh
 ./get_resnet_representation.sh
 ```
-At the end all representations will be in the representations dir
+At the end of this step, all representations will be saved in the representations directory.

-You can skip this steps by downloading representations using this script :
+You can skip this steps by downloading representations (available on demand).
-TO DO

 ### Reproducing the probing experiments